secure-migration/resume-from-edk2-tooling/README.md

 If you have trouble with any of the above steps, please reach out to `tobin@ibm.com`.
 It will probably take a long time if you try to figure things out on your own.

+Unfortunately there is also one annoying temporary step that you might need to do.
+You may need to edit `memdump/modify-mem-dump.c` and update the physical address that is hard-coded on line 359.
+You will only need to do this once per-image.
+You can get the guest physical address of the GDT by running `run_plain_vm.sh` and using the monitor (ctrl-a + c) to find the address of the gdt (use `info registers`) and resolve that to the GPA (use `gva2gpa`).
+Be sure to `make` the modify-mem-dump` program.
+We will automate this in future versions of the demo and the functionality that is currently being implemented by the `modify-mem-dump` program will happen inside of OVMF.

 ## What changes did we make?

 Our changes are spread out over many commits in three different repositories.
 Here is a summary of what we did.